All SASH hospitals are open 24/7 all holiday season

 Why choose SASH for total hip replacement in dogs?

-SASH is one of the country’s leading specialist veterinary hospitals.
-Its multidisciplinary team consists of Specialists in Surgery that excel at performing total hip replacements in dogs.
+SASH is one of the country’s leading specialist veterinary hospitals and one of the few with a team trained and experienced with total hip replacements in dogs.
+SASH Specialist Surgeon, Prof. Kenneth Johnson was in fact the first veterinarian in Sydney to perform the technique, and has since been instrumental in training many others, including other SASH Specialist Surgeons in perfecting this important procedure.
 SASH is also one of the few multidisciplinary institutions which offer all of the following services for surgery patients:

 • Specialists in Anaesthesia to oversee general anaesthesia to significantly reduce its risk and assist with pain management during surgery and in the recovery period